sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅ Service returns http://localhost:8085/api/auth/companies/url all active company names

-Pass company urls in Login component from home component and load company select box from the props
+✅ Pass company urls in Login component from home component and load company select box from the props

+Create data version mongo document

+Any change to PrayerConfig, or Central control will up version number

+Make single function in CompanyDashboard that will make all the API calls.
+This function will call APIs and update CompanyDashboard.state.
+This function will be called on initial CompanyDashboard load and on refresh events.

+CompanyDashboard will poll for version.
+If new version is available then data will be refreshed.

+Remove all references to /login nav link

 create a Jummah Khateeb slide